 The Bose Soundbar 700 by itself is a 3.0 setup that has great performance in the center channel.
 Due to its configuration, the Bose 700 has a dedicated center speaker, which results in a clearer and more accurate audio reproduction of the dialog in movies.

 Just like the Bose 500, the Bose Soundbar 700 has sub-par surround performance.
-Due to its 3.0 system configuration, the bar alone downmixes surround content which won’t do an accurate and clear representation of surround objects.
+Due to its 3.0 system configuration, the bar alone downmixes surround content which won’t make an accurate and clear representation of surround objects.
 This means the result isn’t very immersive and the objects are perceived to come from the front instead of the sides or behind you.
 On the upside, the sound profile is still fairly accurate and well-balanced.

 The Bose Soundbar 700 doesn’t support Atmos.

 The Bose 700 has the same decent sound enhancement features as the Soundbar 500.
 It has a room correction feature that you set up using the Bose ADAPTiQ headset and it will apply sound correction depending on your room.
 It also has a Dialog Enhancement feature, which will help make dialog in movies a bit clearer, even at a lower volume.
 On the downside, unlike the Sony HW-S60T, it doesn’t have an EQ to help you customize the sound to your personal liking.
 However, there are presets available.